pritishkaranjkar/Android-NyTimesSearch/README.md

 Here's a walkthrough of implemented user stories:
 ![Video Walkthrough](NyTimes.gif)

 # I could not show the Share functionality on the emulator.
-So took a video of Share functonality and uploaded it to *IMG_2096.MOV*.
+So took a video of Share functonality and uploaded on github with name IMG_2096.MOV.